Utilizing the Temperaments for Adult Children of Divorce (ACODs)

 About the author

-Art Bennett has co-written 3 books on the temperaments with his spouse, Laraine (The Temperament God Gave YouThe Temperament God Gave Your Spouse and the Temperament God Gave Your Kids).
+Art Bennett has co-written three books on the temperaments with his spouse, Laraine (The Temperament God Gave YouThe Temperament God Gave Your Spouse and the Temperament God Gave Your Kids).
 Laraine comes from an intact family.
-Art is a ACOD and also a board member of Life-Giving Wounds.
+Art is an ACOD and also a board member of Life-Giving Wounds.
 To determine your temperament, go to www.temperamentquiz.com